 - Offering up-to-date information on cancer-related research opportunities

-At the Lipson Institute for Cancer and Blood Disorders, our clinical teams devote their advanced expertise in cancer genetics to the identification, testing and counseling of at-risk patients.
+At the Lipson Cancer Institute, our clinical teams devote their advanced expertise in cancer genetics to the identification, testing and counseling of at-risk patients.
 Our hereditary cancer risk assessment program is an important part of our commitment to providing world-class oncology services to our patients and community.

 To learn more, call 585.922.4020.